top of page

 Alice Paul (1885-1977)

 Alice Paul led the fight for the 19th Amendment to the US Constitution giving women the right to vote in 1920, and was the author of the proposed Equal Rights Amendment in 1923.
-Alice Paul was born at her family home, Paulsdale, on Hooten Road.
+Alice Paul was born at her family home, Paulsdale, on Hooten Road in Mount Laurel.

 James Still (1812-1882)

-Dr. James Still, the noted "Black Doctor of the Pines", is buried at Jacob's Chapel on Elbo Lane in Colemantown.
+Dr. James Still was a physician, herbalist, and author.
+The noted "Black Doctor of the Pines" is buried at Jacob's Chapel on Elbo Lane in the Colemantown section.

 Dave Robinson (b.
 1941)